jennatauro/Blended/README.md

 		}

-5. Populate your list in your own way and setup your RecyclerView with a SectionedRecyclerViewAdapter.
+5. Populate your list in your own way and setup your RecyclerView with a BlendedRecyclerViewAdapter.

 		public class MainActivity<T extends ModelViewHolder> extends ActionBarActivity {